 Riley would recommend a visit to this farm to anyone wanting to reconnect with nature and learn a few things during the process.

-The accommodations are awesome; volunteers stay in large, furnished army tents, on platforms with a covered porch and are given a generous weekly food stipened–in addition to basic staples and fresh eggs and veggies from the garden.
+The accommodations are awesome: Volunteers stay in large, furnished army tents (on platforms with a covered porch) and are given a generous weekly food stipend, in addition to fresh eggs and veggies from the garden.

-Plus: The landscape is breathtakingly beautiful, the air is fresh, the water’s clean, and when night falls you’re greeted by every star in the sky.
+Plus: The landscape is breathtakingly beautiful; the air is fresh; the water’s clean; and when night falls you’re greeted by every star in the sky.